Tampa Adjustment of Status Lawyer

 As an immigrant to this country herself, Attorney Jamila Little understands the intricacies of the complex immigration system.
 She has personal and legal experience that can be critical in pursuing your immigration goals.

-Send us an email on our contact form or call us at (813) 640-4931 to book a consultation with our Tampa attorney for adjustment of status today.
+Send us an email on our contact form or call us at (813) 640-4931 to book a consultation with our Tampa adjustment of status attorney today.
 Se Habla Español.

 Green cards are typically issued to individuals approved for immigrant visas based on family ties, employment, refugee or asylum status, or other eligibility criteria.
 For example, an individual may be eligible for adjustment of status if they are the spouse or child of a U.S. citizen or LPR or if they have been offered a job in the United States.
 Other green cards exist, including conditional green cards issued to immigrant investors who have invested a substantial sum of money in a U.S. business.